doingandlearning/ts-december-2023/review1.md

 You will load up some data into a type-safe structure, then (optionaly) sort the data and show slices of it

-You could manually transpile your .ts to js with tsc, or run directly with ts-node
+You could manually transpile your .ts to js with tsc, or run directly with ts-node or tsx

 You could make programatic choices (run in node) or ask the user in a web page (in a browser).